coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 ## Broader Goal: History

 Treating the history of X/Twitter as an historical resource or as a way to understand current events is problematic because of the scale of computing required.
-It's extremely difficult to do it at a fine grain without huge computational and technologist resources.
+It is computationally demanding to do it at a fine grain using conventional techniques.

 To be able to see the subjects that arise and ramify minute by minute during events as ordinary and well-defined as the Super Bowl or a concert is eye opening.
 Every song or play gets a burst of talk.
-Events as complex as evolving conspiracy theories, the BLM movement, the Arab Spring, or the invasion of Ukraine have can be exposed for historians, journalists, and public safety needs, etc.
+The sequence of subjects can shed light on evolving conspiracy theories and historical events such as the BLM movement, the Arab Spring, or the invasion of Ukraine.

-With the resources that are likely to be available to academic researchers, it would be difficult to take advantage of the data unless it were segmented in dimensions such as:
+With the resources that are likely to be available to academic researchers, it would be difficult to take advantage of the totality of the data.
+Usually it must be segmented in dimensions such as:
 - Time slice
-- Analyzing only a random longitudinal fraction of the full stream
+- Analyzing only a random longitudinal fraction of the full stream (e.g. a decahose.)
 - Possibly most importantly, by limiting the granularity of examination, i.e.,look at subjects that are big enough and persistent enough.
+- Looking at things you know about a priori.

 # What Is Different Here?

 The most important insight is that identifying all of the subjects in play at a given moment is useless.
 It is too much data--many thousands of simultaneous subjects are too many to make sense of.
 The key is to identify only new subjects.
+With new subjects:

 - You get the most relevant immediately
 - In the limit, you get them all
 - It's a flow a human can grasp and AI or semantic analysis can cope with at reasonable computational expense.

-Perhaps the most import insight is that "subjects" are not characterized by common words.
+Perhaps the second most import insight is that "subjects" are not characterized by common words.
 "Trump", "Diddy", "Superbowl", and "Taylor Swift" characterise thousands of subjects.
-What distinguises a new subject is the joint occurrance of clusters of normally rare words that are being used unusually frequently.
-The common words are just along for the ride.
+What distinguises a new subject is the joint occurrance of clusters of normally rare words that are suddenly being used unusually frequently.
+It is the common words that are along for the ride, not the rare ones.

-If you can identify anomalously busy words fast enough that you can find them jointly occurring among the most recent few seconds of Tweets, clustering becomes trivial.
+If you can identify anomalously busy words fast enough that you can find them jointly occurring among the most recent few seconds of Tweets, clustering into subjects becomes trivial.

 # Statistics and Semantics

 With Tweets arriving at several thousand per second, it is only practical to cluster them into subjects if you can do it within a very few seconds.

-Any interval in two or more digits is too coarse, in part because clustering algorithms are inherently non-linear.
+Doing the analysis once a minute would mean clustering on 300,000 Tweets every minute.

+Most analysis techniques are based on word-frequency analysis, but the approach is computationally expensive, because the the number of steps in each operation is in proportion to the cardinality of the universe of words, which is in the millions or tens of millions.
+This makes it cumbersome to do it every few seconds.

+Moreover, if you don't do the frequency analysis very quickly, the computational cost of the clustering analysis goes through the roof because clustering algorithms tend to be non-linear in the number of items to be clustered.

 It sounds tautological, but in order to be fast, you have to be fast.

-Relative frequency analysis is computationally expensive, slow, coarse grained. it is just very hard to do it every few seconds on a universe of words with a cardinality in the tens of millions.
-You can't just ignore the rare words because the overwhelming majority of words are extremely rare.
-The set of Tweets you have to cluster over is in direct proportion.
-Not only does the clustering time increase, the granularity goes down.

 Semantic analysis is vastly more time consuming.
 Semantic analysis can be parallelized, but at great cost, and even if you could derive a "subject" for each Tweet semantically, It's not clear how you would then cluster them.
-The semantic analysis is just the predicate for the clustering operation.
+In other words, semantic analysis would be just the predicate for the clustering operation.

 ### Semantic Insight is More Helpful In Understanding Subjects Than In Finding Them